One night sans: Durex rebrands and a bespoke font has landed

 Created by London-based creative agency HAVAS London, and design agency Design Bridge, British condom brand Durex unveiled its rebranding and new positioning in the market with a bespoke font to accompany the company's new aesthetics.

 Launched on Valentine's Day with an open letter to all, asking "what if this Valentine’s we challenge sexual norms", the rebranding of the 91-year-old company challenged "sexual taboos, stigmas and outdated attitudes in favour of more positive and inclusive ones about sex" per CampaignLive.

 The refreshed identity was created based on Durex’s 2017 Global Sex Survey, where the company found that "underlying sexual anxiousness" was driven by "unrealistic representations of sex."

-To accomplish the rebranding overall, Havas London and Design Bridge updated the company's logo and collaborated with freelance designer Kieran Mistry who created the bespoke font One Night Sans for the company's "wider repositioning" in the market.
+To accomplish the rebranding overall, HAVAS London and Design Bridge updated the company's logo and collaborated with Colophon Foundry for the design of a bespoke font aptly named One Night Sans.

-The playful bespoke typeface, developed by Colophon, comes can be found throughout Durex’s many products, as well as print advertisements and billboards.
+The Colophon Foundry created bespoke typeface can be found throughout the company's products, the print advertisements and billboards.